Booked a cruise vacation? That’s so exciting! In this post we share our top tips on how to prepare for a cruise.

 Rent a Vehicle

-Renting a local vehicle and sometimes even golf cart is one of my favorite ways to explore the port.
+Renting a local vehicle and sometimes even a golf cart is one of my favorite ways to explore the port.
 It’s cheap, efficient and allows us the freedom to do what we want within the timeframe given to us.
 Granted, don’t do this at every port as it all depends on the circumstances.

 I love it when we get to be our own tour guide and leave the touristy areas.
 I will do research and pin spots on the map that I’d like to see.
 Since we always try to use our Wi-Fi HotSpot when available, we use Google Maps to get around.